The Nike Brand

 Enter the creative revolution of the 60’s — a time when advertising for inanimate objects started with an infusion of human attributes.
 If the creative team thought of the product in human terms (modern, forward thinking, etc.), the advertising seemed more effective.
 Soon the market became more crowded as more messages and choices vied for the consumer’s mindset.

-Unique Selling Proposition (USP) was incorporated into the mix.
+Unique Selling Proposition (USP) (read about the tired idea of USP here) was incorporated into the mix.
 Couple human attributes with the latest in product benefit and branding, as we now know it, was launched.
 Brand worked but not because of the human attributes called desired brand image.
 The advertising was more effective simply because it was more memorable.
 Imbue an advertisement with human traits, and consumers are more apt to remember it.
 It worked because we were able to tell a better story.
 But USP is not brand differentiation.
 It is a tactical — not a strategic equity.

 Is USP the Answer?
 It was not for the Nike brand